NGWPC/nwm-region-mgr/docs/source/faq.rst

 .. dropdown:: What is nwm_region_mgr?

-    nwm_region_mgr is a command line utility for identifying optimized NextGen formulations and parameter values in ungauged catchments.
+    nwm_region_mgr is a command line Python utility for identifying optimized NextGen formulations and parameter values in ungauged catchments.

 .. dropdown:: What is a formulation?

     A NextGen formulation is any single model or combination of models and/or modules running in a basin to simulate that location's hydrology.
-A formulation may include one more hydrologic models and modules, plus a streamflow routing module, a coastal model, and other supporting routines.
+A formulation may include one or more hydrologic models and modules, plus a streamflow routing module, a coastal model, and other supporting routines.

     For more information on the available models/modules, please see